jgretz/Terminator/README.md

 Terminator
 ==========

-Presentation adn Code for "Lets Build Skynet in an Hour"
+Presentation and Code for "Lets Build Skynet in an Hour"

 Have Fun with it